Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Vaccines are very safe.
-It is much safer to get the vaccine than to get the disease.
+It is much safer to get the vaccine than to get one of the diseases.

 Common reactions to the vaccine may include soreness, redness and swelling in the arm where the vaccine was given.
-Headache, fatigue, muscle or joint soreness, and mild fever may also occur.
+Headache, fatigue, muscle or joint soreness, chills, nausea, diarrhea and mild fever may also occur.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
-This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
-Should this reaction occur, your health care provider is prepared to treat it.
+This may include hives, difficulty breathing or swelling of the throat, tongue or lips.
+If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment consists of the administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.

 It is important to always report all serious or unexpected reactions to your health care provider.